-Per default, the RS485 interface of the CPU is used for PROFIBUS DP master.
-Via hardware configuration the RS485 interface may be switched to point-to-point (PtP) communication via the Parameter Function RS485 X3 of the Properties.
+Per default, the RS485 interfaces of the CPU are used for MPI interface or PROFIBUS DP master interface.
+Via hardware configuration the RS485 interfaces may be switched to point-to-point (PtP) communication via the Parameter Function RS485 ... of the Properties.
 Parameterization and communication happens by means of SFCs.